Mind Matters Acceptance Criteria

 - NHS Staff

-- Complex or multiple event PTSD (i.e. more than one traumatic occurrence)
+- Complex or multiple event PTSD (i.e. 3+ traumatic occurrences)

 - Schizophrenia where psychotic symptoms are being experienced